InvestMoat

 Talent ScarcityINTACT

-DLC engineering and rack-scale integration talent is genuinely scarce; SMCI has the deepest bench of liquid-cooling production engineers in the West, but Dell/HPE/Foxconn are catching up.
+DLC engineering and rack-scale / DCBBS integration talent is genuinely scarce; SMCI has one of the deepest benches of liquid-cooling production engineers in the West, but Dell/HPE/Foxconn are catching up.

 BundlingWEAKENED